What are Rich Transcripts?

 Visual scene descriptions

 Visual scene descriptions are a great way to know what is physically happening in a video.
 They are a great way to understand the context and setting of a video, and are a great way to identify key visual elements or objects in a scene.
+Examples of visual scene descriptions include:- Detecting important visual cues or actions

 - Monitoring product placement or branding